norcalbiostat/AppliedStatistics_notes/docs/random_intercept.md

 ### Comparison of estimates

 * By allowing individuals within counties to be correlated, and at the same time let counties be correlated, we allow for some information to be shared across counties.
 * Thus we come back to that idea of shrinkage.
-Below is a numeric table version of the plot in Section \ref(@pool).
+Below is a numeric table version of the plot in Section \@ref(pool).

 ```r